Japan itinerary North to South

 - Explore the city's surroundings by public transport: Moerenuma Park, designed by the famous designer Isamu Noguchi or the impressive Takino Cemetery, where the architect Tadao Ando has installed monumental statues and a 13m high Buddha Hill covered with lavender

-As both sites are located away from the city, you should allow for about 1 hour of public transport to each site.
+As both sites are located away from the city, you should allow for about 1 hour of public transport to get to each site

 - Rent a car to explore the area around Sapporo, for example the Shikotsu-Toya Volcanic Park.
 Car rental is optional on this tour.